 When Jack Taylor founded Enterprise in 1957, he wanted to do the right thing – for his customers and his employees.
 However, Jack really didn't talk about founding values when he started up the company.
 He and his team simply lived them.
 Over the years we’ve formalized our values into a set of guiding principles – a cultural compass – that helps ensure our success.
-These key areas not only define a strategic planning-and-goal-setting tool, but also provide a strategic platform for corporate social responsibility efforts.
+These key areas not only define a strategic planning-and-goal-setting tool, but also provide a strategic platform for corporate responsibility efforts.

 From our executive suite to our branch locations, we know that healthy and prosperous communities are the lifeblood of our business.
 That’s why Enterprise Holdings is committed to promoting long-term community growth and prosperity, through economic impact and employment, local foundation grants, global philanthropic initiatives, corporate sustainability, and, of course, sustainable transportation options.

-Enterprise Holdings’ affiliate – Enterprise Fleet Management – likewise takes a sustainable approach to business, while partnering with companies, agencies and organizations to help them meet their respective supply-chain and corporate social responsibility goals.
+Enterprise Holdings’ affiliate – Enterprise Fleet Management – likewise takes a sustainable approach to business, while partnering with companies, agencies and organizations to help them meet their respective supply-chain and corporate responsibility goals.

 Today, the Enterprise Holdings Foundation operates under the leadership of its President, Jo Ann Taylor Kindle; Senior Vice President and Executive Director of the Enterprise Rent-A-Car Foundation, Carolyn Kindle Betz; and a Board of Directors comprised of representatives from the Taylor family and members of the company's senior management.